docknetwork/planning/spec/0000-template.md

 *Final Checklist*

 - *Can you think of a likely point of disagreement?
-If so, make sure a stance is stated clearly in this document so team members can argue over it now rather than during implementaion.*
+If so, make sure a stance is stated clearly in this document so team members can argue over it now rather than during implementation.*
 - *Try to think of which relevant implementation details are still unstated.*